 The old porcelain crowns were very fragile, but purely tooth-colored restorations have progressed a long way.
 Milling of restorations is a common technique and CAD-CAM crowns are commonly used.
 The various techniques include different cameras that take video impressions in the mouth or video impressions in the lab of models poured in stone in a laboratory.

 There are fine points of validity of each technique and the use of the systems should be understood by all good dentists, we do both here.

-Fixed bridges are made here to be esthetic, functional, and cleansable.
+At Berger Dental Group, we make fixed bridges that are esthetic, functional, and cleansable.
 We carefully evaluate the abutment teeth as to their suitability for support for long-term success.

 As non-metal bridges become stronger, more may be used.
 Breakage is still a problem in large non-metal bridges.
 Therefore, one must be careful in advocating such restorations for all cases.

 Bridges and crowns are used routinely on implants.
 It is advisable to not include natural teeth and implants on the same bridge due to the different root attachments of teeth and implants.
 However, most rules are not always or never.
 We try to avoid the mix of the two.